National Honor Society

 The National Honor Society recognizes students who are not only successful in the classroom, but are also active in both their school and their community.
 Selection is indeed an honor and a plus on college and scholarship applications.
 Membership is based on the following four criteria: scholarship, leadership, character, and service.

 Students are eligible their junior year for selection.
 Seniors that were not selected as juniors are also eligible.

 Mid to late-March, all data from the surveys is retrieved.
-The data is organized so that all rankings for leadership, character, and service entered for a student are beneath the student’s name.
 All of these numbers are totaled and averaged.
 For example, a student will have an average number for leadership, an average number for character, and an average number for service.
 Since the rating process is based on a 1-5 scale, a student with higher averages is more likely to be selected for NHS.

 Lastly, the three averages for leadership, character, and service are added to a student’s GPA.
 For example, 3.8 + 3.7 + 3.7 + 3.8 (GPA) to get a sum of 15.0.
 This sum is then divided by 4 to get a final average.
 In this case, the final average would be 3.75.
 A student needs a final average of 3.4 or higher to be selected for National Honor Society.